multirobot-use/inspection_trajectory_planning/README.md

             n_drones (possible values: 2 or 3)
 ```

+2. Modify the yml file that is being read in the *operator_interface.py*:
+* mission_planner/script/operator_interface.py
+        f_route --> change the number of the experiment (0 to 4 for two drones, 5 to 9 for
+        three drones, watch the operator's interface oriented to experiments to know the
+        differences or watch the files to know where the waypoints are located)

-2. To make the simulation work:
+3. To make the simulation work:

 Launch terminal 1 (Gazebo):